lasseignelab/labwebsite/content/about/_index.md

 ### Sasha Thalluri
 ##### _Undergraduate Research Assistant_

-Sasha is an honors undergraduate research assistant majoring in Genetics and Genomic Sciences.
-She is contributing to our genomic instabilities projects by gathering and analyzing genomics data to create predictive models of human cancer.
+Sasha is an honors undergraduate student majoring in Genetics and Genomic Sciences at UAB.
+She is a part of our chromosomal instabilities project, which is geared towards gathering and analyzing genomics data to create predictive models of human cancer.
+She is currently applying computational approaches to determine chromosomal instability across human cancers in relation to cell proliferation.
+Sasha is also working on how to compare mouse and human genomics data sets.

 ---